 Among the problems cited in the report are infrequent and undocumented board meetings and a general lack of oversight of the school's curriculum, leadership or finances.
 Staff noted the state department of education has twice invalidated the school's test scores because of "adult testing irregularities" such as suspicious erasures and the illegal use of 2005 test booklets to prepare students for exams.

 The report also referred to a pending investigation into "possible fraud, misappropriation and/or abuse of funds on the part of Uprep."
 It said staff would request additional records for a review.

 Troy Flint, the district's spokesman, said he couldn't provide more details about the nature of the inquiry.
 But, he said, "it's not a fishing expedition.
 There have been allegations."

 This isn't the first time Uprep has received a warning notice from the Oakland school district.
-Just last year, the school's leadership persuaded district staff including Liane Zimny, Uprep's new interim director to keep
+Just last year, the school's leadership persuaded district staff including Liane Zimny, Uprep's new interim director to keep it open.

 Uprep science teacher Greg Molkentin said the district's findings came as no surprise, given what many of the teachers themselves have recently brought to light.
 Many of those complaints revolved around founding director Isaac Haqq, who quit last week.

 "We're still pretty hopeful and positive about the whole thing," Molkentin said.
 "Hopefully, we can rectify some of the wrongs and get the school up and running."

 He added, "OUSD is doing not only the teachers a favor, but the students a favor."